 Fermented rice water is water that has been prepared in the same way as above but left to ferment and turn slightly sour.
 The benefits of rice water are further enhanced when it’s left to ferment.

-Rice Water Benefits for Hair and Skin
+Rice Water Benefits for Hair

 - Rice water contains vitamin B, C & E.